Sinful peppermint mocha brownie cookies dipped in chocolate will disappear faster than you can say Merry Christmas.

 - Preheat oven to 350F.
 Line two baking sheets with parchment paper.

-- In a small bowl, whisk together the flour, cocoa powder, espresso powder, baking soda, and salt.
+- In a small bowl, whisk together the flour, cocoa powder, espresso powder, baking powder, and salt.

 - In a heatproof bowl over a saucepan of simmering water, melt the bittersweet chocolate and butter.
 Remove from the heat.